 Keep free space on your boot volume

 Filling up your home folder until you get warnings is not a good idea.
 A free tool OmniDiskSweeper may help you identify large files that can be deleted.
-If you really need more space investigate getting an external drive or upgrading your drive.
+If you really need more space, invest in an external drive or upgrading your drive.

 Using the tips above should keep your mac running great for a long time.
-If you need help with your Mac Blazedog Computer Consulting can help.
+If you need help fixing your Mac Computer Blazedog Computer Consulting can help.